SEO vs PPC vs Google Ads vs SEM – Which is Your Better Option?

 There are several factors that come into play before you can decide which one to go for.
 But first, you have to know what exactly is SEO and Pay Per Click (PPC).

 What is SEO?

-Search Engine Optimization (SEO) is all about optimizing your website to rank in search engines such as Google or Yahoo.
+Search Engine Optimization (SEO) is all about optimizing your website to rank in search engines such as Google or Bing.
+SEO is a must for you to gain organic traffic without paying ads.
 You can learn more about SEO here.

 What is PPC?

 Pay-per-click (PPC) is an advertising model where you only pay once a user clicks on your ad.
 For example, Google Ads is one popular advertising model of paid ads that use PPC.
 Most of the time, Google Ads also refer to SEM – search engine marketing and other terms like search ads, paid search, and sem marketing all similar to this category – ultimately to pay for results to get more potential customers.

 Often that your search/PPC ads on Google as shown below,

 Things to Consider For Choosing Between SEO & PPC

 Now, here are several questions to ask yourself before you decide which to go for:

 If your budget is wide enough, you could opt for PPC.
 The reason is that the price you pay per click is not fixed, it is always changing, compared to SEO where you pay a fixed amount monthly to an agency (unless you’re doing it by yourself).